Expats and Isolation

 But it’s quite often that you’ll hit a period of feeling isolated and lonely as hell.
 Of course, now, in 2020, the isolation is even more pronounced.

-This sense of isolation, loneliness and boredom is a common problem – even outside of COVID.
+This sense of isolation, loneliness and boredom is a common problem for accompanying expat partners – even outside of COVID.

 Here are some tips to help…